-Operator-attended and unattended noise monitoring was conducted at the three (3) nearest residences to determine noise levels produced by Karuah Quarry operations.
-Due to road traffic noise from the Pacific Highway dominating the ambient noise levels at the monitoring locations, an additional operator-attended survey was conducted closer to the Project site at a weighbridge (Table 17).
+Operator-attended and unattended noise monitoring was conducted at the two (2) nearest residences to determine noise levels produced by Karuah Quarry operations.

+Noise generated by traffic on the Pacific Highway and bird noise dominated ambient noise levels at noise monitoring locations NM1 and NM2.